 so that you do not go off the path

-Vocabulary: dibessôl (on your own), dal alt (from the top), d'arint (of silver), nancje (neither), d'aur (of gold), un altâr (altar), ufrî (to offer), parsore (atop, upon), un olocaust (burnt offering), la comunion (communion), il besteam minût (small livestock; sheep), il besteam grant (large livestock; oxen), par dut là che (everywhere that), fâ ricuardâ (to make remember), vignî di (to come unto), benedî (to bless), il clap (stone), picâ une piere (to cut a stone), lavorâ (to work [to manipulate]), il scarpel (chisel), mancjâ di rispiet (to lack respect, to disrespect), montâ su (to go up on), midiant di (by way of), il scjalin (step), disvistût (unclothed, undressed).
+Vocabulary: dibessôl (on your own), dal alt (from the top), d'arint (of silver), nancje (neither), d'aur (of gold), un altâr (altar), ufrî (to offer), parsore (atop, upon), un olocaust (burnt offering), la comunion (communion), il besteam minût (small livestock, sheep, flocks), il besteam grant (large livestock, oxen, herds), par dut là che (everywhere that), fâ ricuardâ (to make remember), vignî di (to come unto), benedî (to bless), il clap (stone), picâ une piere (to cut a stone), lavorâ (to work [to manipulate]), il scarpel (chisel), mancjâ di rispiet (to lack respect, to disrespect), montâ su (to go up on), midiant di (by way of), il scjalin (step), disvistût (unclothed, undressed).